Symmetry and Dirac points in graphene spectrum: Introduction

-Note that $R$ and $V$ together form the abelian group of rotations by multiples of $\pi/3$; $VF$ is the vertical reflection.
-In what follows, we will assume our operator has symmetries generated by a subset of the $R$, $V$ and $F$.
+In what follows, we will assume our operator has symmetries generated by a subset of the following: complex conjugation $C$, rotation $R$, reflection $F$, conjugate inversion $\Vbar=VC$.

 As the base operator (i.e. before we apply Floquet-Bloch analysis) we will always take an operator with real coefficients, thus it will be symmetric with respect to complex conjugation.
-As it turns out, an important role is played by the product of inversion and complex conjugation, \begin{itemize} \item Symmetry $\cc{V}$:
+As it turns out, an important role is played by the product of inversion and complex conjugation, known as the $\mathcal{PT}$ (parity-time) transformation:

-\end{itemize} Note that $\cc{V}$ is not a $\C$-linear operator; it is, however, a linear operator over reals.

 Finally, we will also consider the vertical reflection symmetry: \begin{itemize} \item Vertical reflection $F_V$:

 \end{itemize} Its effect is not the same as that of the horizontal reflection $F$ because the two symmetries are aligned differently with respect to the lattice $\Gamma$.
 In fact, in contrast to $F$, the presence of $F_V$ (in addition to symmetry $R$) does not generally lead to the appearance of conical points in the dispersion relation.
 This negative result is also important to understand; we explain it in section~\ref{sec:isotypic_RF_V}.